 These braces are specially designed so that they will match the exact shape and alignment of your teeth.
-As you might imagine, because of the need for customization, these braces are generally more expensive than traditional or ceramic braces.
+Because of the need for customization, these braces are generally more expensive than traditional or ceramic braces.
 However, because these types of braces are placed on the back of your teeth, the braces are completely hidden from view.

-This feature makes lingual braces a great option if you’re someone whose profession relies on your appearance or the use of your mouth.
-For example, wind instrument players, actors, models, and professionals may benefit from the “invisibility” of lingual braces.
+This feature makes lingual braces a great option for professionals who rely on their appearance or the use of their mouth.
+For example, wind instrument players, actors, and models can all benefit from the “invisibility” of lingual braces.

-Unlike braces, clear aligners are a completely transparent and removable tray made of acrylic.
+Unlike braces, clear aligners are a completely transparent and removable tray made of acrylic, much like a mouth guard.
 These acrylic trays apply force on your teeth just like braces to bring them into alignment.
 And because they’re removable, even during treatment, you can drink and eat whatever you like.

 Although they are removable, clear aligners should be worn for 22 hours a day or more.
 You should only remove them when necessary to stay on track with your treatment schedule.
 As your teeth begin to move, you’ll need to swap your aligners for a new set that will continue to ease your teeth toward their final positions.
 Typically, patients receive three sets of aligners during office visits and begin to use new sets every two weeks.